Sun-Maid

-Sun-Maid Growers of California is an American privately owned cooperative of raisin growers headquartered in Fresno, California.
+Sun-Maid Growers of California is an American farmer-owned cooperative of raisin growers headquartered in Fresno, California.
 Sun-Maid is one of the largest raisin and dried fruit processors in the world.
 As a cooperative, Sun-Maid is made up of approximately 850 family farmers who grow raisin grapes within a 100 mi radius of the processing plant.
 Sun-Maid also sources dried fruit beyond this geographical area.

-Sun-Maid raisins are packaged in a red box featuring the “Sun-Maid Girl” wearing a red sunbonnet and holding a tray of fresh grapes.
-Sun-Maid raisins are grown in the Central Valley of California, midway between Los Angeles and San Francisco, a region known for its climate perfect for growing grapes to make raisins.
-The grapes are picked at harvest time, usually late August to early September, and dried in the sun, either by hand-picking them and laying them on paper trays or allowing them to dry-on-the-vine (DOV) for mechanical harvesting.
-Packaging and shipping to customers throughout the United States and more than 60 countries around the world.